ChainSafe/forest/documentation/developer_documentation/mainnet_compatibility.md

 We can use that block to help debug any potential state mismatches.

+## Is Forest on the latest network version?

+Something easy to check is if Forest is on the latest Filecoin network version.
+A repository exists where we can see all of the released network versions [here](https://github.com/filecoin-project/tpm/tree/master/Network%20Upgrades).
+Navigate the codebase to see mention of the latest network upgrade.
+If a snapshot fails to sync at a certain epoch, it's entirely possible that the snapshot was behind an epoch when a version upgrade started.
+Grab a new snapshot by referring to the mdbook documentation.

 ## Debugging State Mismatches

 If an error occurs that mentions "state mismatch".
 Then follow the following steps: